carlosgalveias/json-orm/README.md

 instance.update(foundObjects[0], updateObj)
 ```

+Objects can also be updated by simply changing properties of a object retrieved by 'getObject' as the object returned is a reference.

 #### Insert:
 Inserts are like array operations, we are basically inserting a new element as a brother to our path , by default it inserts after our element, but we can specify
 if we want to insert before.